Soumya-Kushwaha/ML-Fest/README.md

 Contributing to ML-Fest is a great way to:

 * **Learn new machine learning skills.** We have a variety of beginner and intermediate projects to choose from, so you can find something that matches your skill level and interests.
-* **Build your portfolio.** Contributing to open source projects is a great way to build your portfolio and demonstrate your machine learning skills to potential employers.
+* **Build your portfolio.** Contributing to open source projectsxq is a great way to build your portfolio and demonstrate your machine learning skills to potential employers.
 * **Help others learn.** By contributing to ML-Fest, you can help other people learn and grow their machine learning skills.

 **How to Contribute? 💻💻💻**